adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		})();
 	}

-If the browser lacks `Object.create`, the fallback is a slightly more complex, older implementation, which works in a much broader range of browsers.
+If the browser lacks `Object.create`, the fallback is a slightly more complex/older implementation, which many browsers support.
 It is important to note, there is no need to recreate the entire standard and the function leans on feature detection to provide the most performant, up-to-date standards where possible.

 ### 3.2 Problem: I want to create an object